ghatotkachhh/PINN-Classification/README.md

 2. **PINN-GravitationalLensingeq.ipynb**: This notebook is dedicated to specific task 5, where we implement a Physics Informed Neural Network (PINN) architecture.
 The goal is to utilize the gravitational lensing equation within the architecture to enhance the network's performance compared to the results obtained in the common task.

-** Approach for integrating Gravitational Lensing Equation with neural network:**
+## Approach for integrating Gravitational Lensing Equation with neural network:

-** I have tried two approaches for the integration of the gravitational lensing equation with the neural network for the classification task which differ at the third step**
+**I have tried two approaches for the integration of the gravitational lensing equation with the neural network for the classification task which differ at the third step**

-**For the first approach**
+### For the first approach:
 1. **Encoder for Feature Extraction:**
    - I use a pre-trained Resnet18 model as the encoder to extract features from the observed images.